kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-05-28-troubleshoot-clash-port.md

 #### 🪦 Disable IPv6 (important)

+> Do this part both on your PC and Pi!

 IPv6 can potentially leak your DNS.

 Disable IPv6 globally - make your OS and router forget it ever existed: